Eb0nY-April14/wigalleria_v1/README.md

 b) As an Admin User, I want to be able to log out of my account in order to protect it from unauthorised access.

-c) As an Admin User, I want to be able to manage products within the store i.e create, read, update & delete products into/from the database so that users of the website can enjoy a good user experience when interacting with the site.
+c) As an Admin User, I want to be able to manage products within the store i.e create/add, read/view, update/edit & delete products into/from the database so that users of the website can enjoy a good user experience when interacting with the site.

 ---